 I was born in the Southeast Asian country of Viet Nam.

-I go by “Father Khoi” because we call each other by our first name in Vietnamese.
+I respond to “Father/Padre/Cha Khoi” because we call each other by our first name in Vietnamese.

 I was baptized and given Saint Francis Xavier as my baptismal patron saint.
-My Confirmation‘s saint is Saint John the Baptist.
-When I entered the Redemptorist novitiate, I took on the name of the Blessed Mother, Mary, as a part of my Christian name.
+My Confirmation saint is Saint John the Baptist.
+When I entered the novitiate, I took on the name of the Blessed Mother, Mary, as a part of my Christian name.

-When I was young, we had very little as the result of the Viet Nam War, especially under the strict and oppressive post-war Communist rule.
+When I was young, we had very little as a result of the Viet Nam War, especially under the strict and oppressive post-war Communist rule.
 By the (unimaginable) grace of God, our family was given the opportunity to immigrate to the United States.
-We settled in Kansas where most of my father’s side of the family resided at the time.
-I grew up and went to elementary, middle, and high schools in Wichita.
-After my high school graduation, I went down to Texas to begin my priestly formation.
+We settled in Kansas, where most of my father’s side of the family resided at the time.
+After graduating from high school, I went to Texas to begin my priestly formation.

-I joined a religious order and stayed with them for five years until, under the guidance and encouragement of my Novice Master, I discerned to transition from religious life to diocesan seminary formation.
+I joined a religious order and stayed with them for five years, and under the guidance and encouragement of my Novice Master, I discerned to transition from religious life to diocesan seminary formation.

-After years of diocesan ministry as a parish priest, I am now serving our military personnel and their families in the United States Air and Space Forces as an active-duty Chaplain.
+I am now serving our military personnel and their families in the United States Air Force (and Space Force) as an active-duty chaplain.

 I love being a priest.